Key stats about climate change

 The climate crisis is having a huge impact on people who depend on the weather for their livelihoods.
 People who farm, rear livestock, or live a nomadic lifestyle are struggling to feed their families.
 Climate shocks bring devastating and long-term effects, often forcing them to move away into cities.

-This brings a new set of challenging circumstances such as overcrowding, food scarcity and vulnerability to diseases like coronavirus.
+This brings a new set of challenging circumstances such as overcrowding, food scarcity and vulnerability to diseases.

 For people living through war, the climate crisis makes their already overwhelmingly difficult situation worse.